-From the information point of view, the main task of the manufacturing system is to form a feasible manufacturing plan, record the actions taken in accordance with this plan, detect deviations and respond to them.
+From the information point of view, the main task of the manufacturing system is to form a feasible manufacturing plan, record the actions taken in accordance with the Russian side, and in 2009-2014 he held the position of the IT director of PJSC NPO Saturn.

+1 In 2003-2008 the author of the article was responsible for IT-support of the SaM146 program on this plan, detect deviations and respond to them.
 All these activities are based on the data of the production facilities (product and its components) and resources (equipment, personnel, finance, etc.).
 The atomic unit of planning and accounting is the manufacturing operation, to which the equipment, tooling, time and material consumption rates, etc. are related.
 The more precise this data is, the more accurate the calculation of the manufacturing plan, which is a time schedule of a sequence of operations for manufacturing specific products at a given time.